pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

-The majority of this blog post was written in October <span class="oldstyle">2012</span>, when <span class="em">open access</span> was probably at its peak of political popularity.
-Even though this a jump back in time as far as open access goes, and was originally written, I think, from an overly academic viewpoint, it has some value in describing some of the foundations upon which we are building our ideas and company.
+The majority of the section about [the modern open access movement](#sec:the-modern-open-access-movement) of this post was written in October <span class="oldstyle">2012</span>, when <span class="em">open access</span> was probably at its peak of political popularity.
+Even though this a jump back in time as far as the open access movement goes, and was originally written, I think, from an overly academic viewpoint, it has some value in describing some of the foundations upon which we are building our ideas and company.
 Since the time this post was started, the Obama Administration has issued [a directive](http://www.whitehouse.gov/blog/2013/02/22/expanding-public-access-results-federally-funded-research) to the big Federal agencies <q cite="http://www.whitehouse.gov/blog/2013/02/22/expanding-public-access-results-federally-funded-research">to